 Another reason to make this seasoning powder is to save a bunch of herbs from ending in the trash.
 I don’t like wasting food.
 Once you see how easy it is to make this you too will be loath to pay for seasoning powder.
 Homemade is best.

-What to do with the herbs that are about to go bad?
-This seasoning powder solves that and helps you cut a bit on preparation time on some of your dishes.
+What to do with herbs that are going bad?
+This seasoning powder (dominican sazon) solves that and helps shorten preparation time of some dishes.

 - A bunch of cilantro